realA10001986/Time-Circuits-Display/AddOns.md

 As you can see, there is no stall: The props receive proper info on when the temporal displacement starts - in this case immediately (0ms).

-Conclusion: If you are not planning on using GPS/Rotary Encoder/Futaba remote speed with your TCD, you can use the normal TIMETRAVEL command.
-In the other case, you need to teach your MQTT-aware device how to interpret the enhanced TIMETRAVEL_xxxx_yyyy command.
-Both xxxx and yyyy are always four digits. xxxx is the time until temporal displacement starts, yyyy is an approximation of the duration of the temporal displacement; however, don't use this value to time the reentry, instead wait for the REENTRY command to initiate your re-entry sequence.
+Conclusion: If you are not planning on using GPS speed, a Rotary Encoder for speed or a Futaba remote to control speed on your TCD, you can use the simple TIMETRAVEL message.
+In the other case, you need to teach your MQTT-aware device how to interpret the enhanced TIMETRAVEL_xxxx_yyyy message.
+Both xxxx and yyyy are always four digits. xxxx is the time until temporal displacement starts, yyyy is an approximation of the duration of the temporal displacement; however, don't use this value to time the reentry, instead wait for the REENTRY message to initiate your re-entry sequence.

 ---
 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._ Source: https://tcd.out-a-ti.me